kennywall/import-test/_posts/2010-06-16-event-broadband-internet.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/broadband_pipe.jpg
 ---
-{% include JB/setup %}<p>I was reading The Chaos of BYOW (Bring Your Own Wi-Fi) on Cloud Ave yesterday.
+{% include JB/setup %}I was reading The Chaos of BYOW (Bring Your Own Wi-Fi) on Cloud Ave yesterday.
 Several topics I've been talking about come to mind:

 	Scalable Internet Connectivity - A blog post I wrote about the disconnect between cloud computing and Internet connectivity.
 	Bottleneck In Cloud Computing Adoption - I've read several posts on this, but have not written one my self.
 Slow connections will prevent cloud computing adoption.